 Under Section 149 of the Environmental Protection Act, it is against the law to allow your dog to stray.
 Every local authority must have an officer that is responsible for dealing with strays although their duties can be delegated.
 The council must serve notice on a known owner of a stray dog.
 If the owner fails to come forward and pay the council’s fees within 7 days from date of seizure or service of the notice (whichever is the later) the council can do with the animal as they see fit.

-To maximize your chances of getting your dog back:
+To maximise your chances of getting your dog back:

 1. Comply with the collar and tag law